 I have oats, are they useful for anything else?

-If your dog has anxiety, and you know the cause of their anxiety and have discussed it with your Vet, you can add cooked oats to the dog’s food.
-You don’t want to give your dog oats to treat their anxiety but including this whole, healthy food will play a beneficial role in calming your dog’s nervous system.
-The oats contain magnesium and B vitamins which assist in calming the nervous system as well as boosting the feel good hormone, serotonin.
+If your dog has anxiety, you know the cause of their anxiety and have discussed it with your Vet, you can add cooked oats to the dog’s food.
+You don’t want to rely on oats to treat their anxiety but including this whole and healthy food will play a beneficial role in calming your dog.
+Oats contain magnesium and B vitamins which assist in calming the nervous system as well as boosting the feel good hormone serotonin.